Shashank Manohar: Personal life

 Shashank Manohar married Varsha Oka in 1979.
 Their son Adwait Manohar is a lawyer in Nagpur and currently a vice-president of Vidarbha Cricket Association.

 Shashank Manohar's mother tongue is Marathi.
 He is equally fluent in Hindi and English.
 He is said to be an introvert bordering on the recluse.
-He didn't have a passport until 2007, and his first foreign trip was to Dubai to attend the ICC meeting in 2008.
+He did not have a passport until 2007, and his first foreign trip was to Dubai to attend the ICC meeting in 2008.